What goes into my check thru bag is in some ways just an expanded version of my carry on bag.

 - necessities (panties, bras, socks, sleepwear)

-- formal wear
+- formal wear (if needed)

 - sweater (optional)

 - night cream

 - hair conditioner (leave in for me)

 - makeup remover (pads, lotion, micellar water, etc.)